-But don't we have content that is true or false simpliciter anyway?
+But do not we have content that is true or false simpliciter anyway?
 Let p be the proposition that Claire has the three of clubs and let s be the situation across town including Claire holding the three of clubs.
 Then p is true at s.
 There is also the proposition p' that p is true at s.
 Isn't p' a proposition that is true simpliciter?
 I don't think so.
 Unlike p, which is true at some situations and false at others, p' is true at all situations (or at least, it is not false at any).
 The difference between p and p' is that the former is contingent and the latter is not, but this does not affect the fact that their truth is equally relative to situations.
 There is, of course, Zoe's assertion and the belief she expresses when she utters 'Claire has the three of clubs' talking about s, and these are indeed both true simpliciter.
 But these are representations, not contents of any sort.
 Representations can be true simpliciter, provided their contents are true at the situation they are about.

 A common objection against the sort of view I recommend is that it fails to respect the intuition propositions must be complete.
-The charge is that whenever we find ourselves lured into thinking that a proposition is true relative to something or other, that's a clear sign that we are not really thinking of a proposition, only a propositional function.32 But what is the relevant notion of completeness?
+The charge is that whenever we find ourselves lured into thinking that a proposition is true relative to something or other, that's a clear sign that we are not really thinking of a proposition, only a propositional function.
+But what is the relevant notion of completeness?
 We do have intuitions about certain sentences being syntactically incomplete: 'Claire does too' is a well-formed sentence, but without knowing the antecedent of 'too' we perhaps cannot know which sentence it is.
-We also have intuitions about certain sentence, but without knowing what Claire is ready for we perhaps cannot know what it means.
-These intuitions can be criticized but
+We also have intuitions about certain sentences being semantically incomplete: 'Claire is ready' is a meaningful sentence, but without knowing what Claire is ready for we perhaps cannot know what it means.
+These intuitions can be criticized but I think we are better off respecting them.
+However, 'Claire has the three of clubs' and 'Claire has a strong hand' appear to be complete in both of these senses.
+The complaint that this sentence fails to express a complete proposition bottoms out in the observation that without knowing which of the simultaneous games we are talking about we cannot know whether it is true simpliciter.
+Since I do not think they are true simpliciter, this does not move me.

-31 See Barwise and Etchemendy (1987) and Barwise (1989).
+&lt;sup>31 See Barwise & Etchemendy (1987) and Barwise (1989).

-32 Recanati (2008) advocates a version of standard situation semantics against the view I defend (which he labels "radical relativism") on the basis of this objection.
+Recanati (2008) advocates a version of standard situation semantics against the view I defend (which he labels "radical relativism") on the basis of this objection.